pinklite/covid-19-data/README.md

-# Coronavirus (Covid-19) Data in the United States

-**NEW:** We are publishing the data behind our [excess deaths tracker](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html) in order to provide researchers and the public with a better record of the true toll of the pandemic.
+ The data behind [excess deaths tracker](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html) in order to provide researchers and the public with a better record of the true toll of the pandemic.
 This data is compiled from official national and municipal data for 24 countries.
 See the data and documentation in the [excess-deaths/](excess-deaths/) directory.

 ---